SEO

 L

-Landing Page: A landing page refers to a page that has been strategically set up to capture leads and generate sales.
-Landing pages are typically the destination page when users click on an online ad or SERP result.
+Landing Page: A landing page is a page strategically set up to capture leads and generate sales.
+It is typically the destination page when users click on an online ad or SERP result.

 Latent Semantic Indexing: LSI for short, is used by search engines to identify key phrases related to a web page, and to understand better what the page is about.